MaxGabriel/YesodScreencast/README.md

-This repo contains the code written during my "Making a blog with Yesod" screencast.
+This repo contains the code written during my ["Making a Blog with Yesod" screencast](http://youtu.be/SadfV-qbVg8).

 It is licensed to the public domain (see LICENSE.md).